+XXX

 We explain the selection of mutants for AP-MS in the Methods S. cerevisiae cell lysate preparation section:

 “When choosing mutants for AP-MS we sought to cover all the residues whose mutations had strong GI profiles (Fig. 1e), as well as several ‘weak’ mutants.
 We observed that tagging the endogenous Gsp1 with either the amino-terminal or the carboxy-terminal FLAG tag affects the S. cerevisiae growth in culture.
-We therefore attempted to make each of the mutants intended for AP-MS experiments with either tag, and where both tags were viable we obtained the AP-MS data for both.”
+We therefore attempted to make each of the mutants intended for AP-MS experiments with either tag, and where both tags were viable we obtained the AP-MS data for both.
+We could not make a FLAG-tagged R108Q mutant for AP-MS”

+We also added a note to the Methods GTP loading of Gsp1 section:

+“Some mutants for which we collected AP-MS data were too unstable to efficiently load at high enough concentrations for 31P NMR (H141E, H141I, Y148I).”

 7. Were only 13 of the mutants used for NMR?

 Yes, we collected and presented NMR data for 13 mutants.
 As mentioned in our response to point 5, adequate signal for the 31P NMR studies required relatively large volumes (400 µL) of highly concentrated samples of purified protein (> 800 µM) after GTP-loading (which in our hands dilutes samples to ~40% initial concentration).
 Thus, our workflow began with concentration of purified Gsp1:GDP mutants to well over 1 mM.
-Attempts to concentrate several mutants to these high concentrations were unfortunately in vain, with most of the protein precipitating out, despite these mutants being readily purified at lower concentrations, active in the GEF and GAP assays, and stably folded as confirmed by CD spectroscopy (Supplementary File 1 Fig. 12 and Supplementary Table 9).
+Attempts to concentrate several mutants to these high concentrations were unfortunately in vain, with most of the protein precipitating out in the nucleotide-free state, despite these mutants being readily purified at lower concentrations, active in the GEF and GAP assays, and stably folded as confirmed by CD spectroscopy (Supplementary File 1 Fig. 12 and Supplementary Table 9).
 However, those mutants span the entire range of observable behaviours in the assay, as it included two mutants primarily populating state 1, three mutants primarily populating state 2, the WT variant, two mutants with WT-like distributions, and several intermediate mutants (Fig. 3c and d).

 8. In Supp.
 Tables 6-8 the authors include std. dev. and std. error values.
 Often these values are of similar magnitude to the measured value, indicating that the confidence in the measured value is low.
 Yet it seems that these measured values were still used in the main figures, with no indication of the error.
 Some indication of significance should be assigned to these figures.

 We agree and thank the reviewer.
 To address this important comment, we made three main changes: